drolsonmi/math2040/Labs/2040_Lab01_IntroToPython.md

 ## Example: Duke Forest
 * Create new Colab
+  * Go to drive.google.com and log in to your Google account
+  * If you don't have a Google account, you can create one using your @students.snow.edu email address
   * `+ New` --> `More` --> `Google Colaboratory`
 * Import pandas and seaborn
 ```python